 These documents will be forwarded to the Chief Supervisor/Registrar for their evaluation of your progress through the Qualification.
 Electronic signatures (i.e. a scan of your actual signature) should be used on these documents.

 The second part of the Annual Submission will be the Portfolio of Competence Submission.
 This consists of the following documents:

 - Summary of Required Evidence

 - Portfolio of Competence Entries at either Breadth or Depth

 Candidates must submit one electronice copy of each document to the drop box.

-In accordance with the Postgraduate Regulations for Society Qualifications, the Qualifications Officer will not amend or photocopy any submission.
+In accordance with the Postgraduate Regulations for Society Qualifications, the Qualifications Officer will not amend any submission.
 If insufficient copies are supplied, your log book may be returned unaccessed.

 The assessment of Portfolios take approxiamately three months and you will be informed in writing of the outcome.